Skip to main content

 countryOptional parameter for easier Targeting Rule definitions.

-customOptional Map of strings representing the custom attributes of a user for advanced Targeting Rule definitions. e.g. User role, Subscription type.
+customOptional Map for custom attributes of a user for advanced Targeting Rule definitions.
+E.g. User role, Subscription type.

 user_object = ConfigCat.User.new("#UNIQUE-USER-IDENTIFIER#", email: "john@example", country: "United Kingdom",